aditi15901/24-Hours-Alarm-Clock-on-FPGA/README.md

   1. Center Button          : Reset the clock.
   2. Right Button           : Load the alarm time onto the clock.
   3. Left Button            : Load the clock time.
   4. Up Button              : To bring the alarm signal to LOW.
+(Stop alarm button)